Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 3: Fix: Fix bug in script to align with standards. at 2024-11-04 09:21:18
 * Commit 4: Fix: Configure CI for tests for better maintainability. at 2024-11-04 11:48:26
 * Commit 5: CI: Fix bug in script for better maintainability. at 2024-11-06 12:20:19
+* Commit 6: Test: Optimize performance of database to align with standards. at 2024-11-11 09:14:20